 Significant transactions, key trends and hot industries

 The cost of locally sourced debt funding for acquisitions is very high, with interest rates typically above 20 per cent.
-As a result, the vast majority of acquisitions in Nigeria are funded using cash reserves while the rest are funded with equity or debt, especially foreign-sourced debt.
+As a result, the vast majority of acquisitions in Nigeria are funded using cash reserves while the rest are funded with equity or debt, especially from foreign sources.

 The Federal Competition and Consumer Protection Act received presidential assent in early 2019.
 The Act aims to promote competition, curb restrictive trade practices and protect the interests of consumers.
 The Act establishes the FCCPC, which is now responsible for the approval of M&A. The Act divides mergers into small and large mergers and gives the FCCPC the power to determine the threshold of annual turnover to determine what constitutes a small and large merger.
 In the exercise of this power, the FCCPC issued the Notice of Threshold for Merger Notification which prescribes that the FCCPC shall be notified of a merger, if, in the preceding financial year, the entities involved had a combined annual turnover of 1 billion naira or more.
 Alternatively, the FCCPC must be notified if the annual turnover of the target entity in the preceding financial year was 500 million naira or more.

-1 Lawrence Fubara Anga is a partner and Maranatha Abraham is an associate at ÁELEX.
+1 Lawrence Fubara Anga is a partner and Oyeyosola Diya is an associate at ÁELEX.